How to Fax Medical Records: A Healthcare Workflow Guide

 - Sending vaccination records to schools or employers

 Send a Fax FreeNo fax machine.
 No signup.
-2 free faxes per month.
+2 free sends per month, up to 5 total pages each including the cover page.